ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

       High-Performance Computing.

    J-jobs
-      Scripting layer (contained in ``land-DA_workflow/jobs/``) that should be directly called for each workflow component (either on the command line or by the workflow manager) to run a specific task in the workflow.
+      Scripts (contained in ``land-DA_workflow/jobs/``) that should be directly called for each workflow component (either on the command line or by the workflow manager) to run a specific task in the workflow.
 The different scripting layers are described in detail in the :nco:`NCO Implementation Standards document <ImplementationStandards.v11.0.0.pdf>`.

    JEDI
       The Joint Effort for Data assimilation Integration (`JEDI <https://www.jcsda.org/jcsda-project-jedi>`_) is a unified and versatile data assimilation (DA) system for Earth System Prediction.
 It aims to enable efficient research and accelerated transition from research to operations by providing a framework that takes into account all components of the Earth system in a consistent manner.
 The JEDI software package can run on a variety of platforms and for a variety of purposes, and it is designed to readily accommodate new atmospheric and oceanic models and new observation systems.
 The `JEDI User's Guide <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`_ contains extensive information on the software.